simongravelle/publication-data/README.md

 ### Why studying salt crusts?

 Salt crusts can form at the surface of soil due to evaporation.
-In some arid regions, soil salinization is a real problem, and one needs better understanding of the formation of salt crust, as well as on the properties of water within the salt crusts, as it governs its evaporation.
+In some arid regions, soil salinization is a real problem, and one needs better understanding of the formation of salt crusts, and better prediction of the evaporation properties of water through the salt crusts.

 ### The particularity of solid salt surfaces